-Being a lawyer is a highly desired profession, and thanks to many movies, a prestigious one.
-However, there is someone sitting above lawyers, too - judges.
-A dream job for many, but one that takes a lot of persistence and grind to achieve.
+Being a lawyer is a highly desired and prestigious profession.
+However, there is someone sitting above lawyers, too—judges.
+This is a dream job for many, but one that takes a lot of persistence and grind to achieve.

 What Are the Responsibilities of a Judge?

-The last step in the career as a judge is the U.S. Supreme Court, which has the power to interpret the law of the land, and as a result, make decisions that will guide other judges in case a similar case is heard in their courts.
+The last step in a judge's career is the US Supreme Court, which has the power to interpret the law of the land, and make decisions that will guide other judges in case a similar case is heard in their courts.

 What Kind of Judge Can You Become?